 Developers are not required to submit full plans for the development for inspection if they choose to go to a private inspector, and can instead submit more partial outlines of the development they are proposing.

-But there is a problem even there is a practical problem with assessing the compliance of a building from plans.
+But there is a problem with assessing the compliance of a building from plans.
 Simply, there is nothing to stop the plans changing entirely by the time development begins.
 This is a problem that exists across the system, regardless of whether the inspectors are private or public inspectors.

 When a final completion certificate is provided, inspectors have no power to check what materials have been used or if any substitutions have taken place compared to the original plans.
 Consultation over the fire safety of the development with the fire service “rarely happens in practice”, according to the recent review of building regulations by Dame Judith Hackitt.

 Critics say building control officers really see their role as checking developers have followed the correct processes, rather than assessing in any meaningful way whether buildings are safe.